 If you are the one claiming tax benefit on interest payment on home loans, this is something for your attention.

 Section 71 of the Income Tax Act allows set off of loss under head “income from house property” against income under any other head.
 Till now, there is no restriction on the amount of loss that can be set off.
 Further Section 71B allows loss not so set off to be carried forward for set off against house property income for eight assessment years.
+For additional real estate and mortgage guidance look at here.

 Here comes the surprise!